-Luden (2005) studied the development regimes in South Asia.
+Luden (2005)5 studied the development regimes in South Asia.
 In the article he talked about the history of development in South Asia which was dominated by British Empire and its interest.
 He opines that the said empire was making huge investments in infrastructure but it was for their own purpose and elitist centric, it was not for all.
 Further, he also argues that when globalization, regionalism, and localization are all progressing at the same time, it is deceptive to use national statistics to measure the progress of development; because national territories no longer comprise the spatial domain of development.
 He also said ungovernability is now a prominent feature of development, locked in place by forces operating inside and outside national territories.
 As per Luden, development has entered a confusing phase of flux and uncertainty, wherein increasingly numerous, vocal, and contentious participants organize to pursue disparate, sometimes contradictory goals, including free market globalization, economic growth, gender justice, ending poverty, and empowering the poor majority of citizens who have never yet had their own effective institutional voice.

-Rampal (2000) emphasized the education's necessity in the process of development.
+Rampal $(2000)^6$ emphasized the education's necessity in the process of development.
 Education would serve as a means of reducing inequalities and redress the skewed course of development.
 The report on Human Development in South Asia has shown that the region has dubious distinction of being poorest in the world, and had begun to lag behind all levels of human development.
 The steady decline in education had been worrying in compared to other developing countries.
 South Asian region's poor performance in education sector is even more mystifying because the economic growth has been robust and national resources have expanded at a satisfactory rate.
 Also, Rampal has given the statistics of Government's expenditure on education as percentage of its GNP.
-According to Rampal, "the development process in many of the south Asian countries has not had an egalitarian record and has not valued the lives of large sections of populations, consistently subordinated to the needs of the few who decide what 'development' to undertake.
-Millions have been systematically uprooted, displaced, or deprived of their natural resources and means of subsistence, as a 'small price for the larger cause of nation-building'".
+According to Rampal, "the development process in many of the south Asian countries has not had an egalitarian

-David Luden in Special Article, Economic and Political Weekly, September 10, 2005.
+5 David Luden in Special Article, Economic and Political Weekly, September 10, 2005.

-Anita Rampal in Perspectives, Economic and Political Weekly, July 22, 2000.
+6 Anita Rampal in Perspectives, Economic and Political Weekly, July 22, 2000.